Kanlaon: 2006

-On June 3, 2006, Kanlaon again exhibited restiveness and spewed steam and ash.
-Alert Level 1 was issued on June 12, 2006.
+On June 3, Kanlaon again exhibited restiveness and spewed steam and ash.
+Alert Level 1 was issued on June 12.
 Until July 25, a total of 23 ash eruptions were reported.
 All eruptions were phreatic (i.e. no fresh magma was ejected), and ejected ash and steam up to 2 km above the crater.
 No significant seismic activity had occurred before or after the ash emissions, indicating the explosions were near surface hydrothermal events.

 2008

-On February 10, 2008, PHIVOLCS issued an alert stating that the seismic network at Kanlaon Volcano recorded a total of 21 low frequency volcanic earthquakes (LFVQ) during the past 24 hours.
+On February 10, PHIVOLCS issued an alert stating that the seismic network at Kanlaon recorded a total of 21 low frequency volcanic earthquakes (LFVQ) during the past 24 hours.
 Due to the increasing number of recorded volcanic earthquakes, PHIVOLCS raised Kanlaon Volcano's alert status from Alert Level 0 to Alert Level 1, which means the volcano is at slightly elevated unrest and volcanic activity could lead to steam and ash ejections.
 A 4 km Permanent Danger Zone (PDZ) was maintained around the volcano, as sudden explosions may occur without warning, but no eruptions occurred.

 2009

-In the 8 days from August 23 to September 1, 257 volcanic earthquakes were recorded.
-Usual seismic activity during quiet periods is 0 to 4 quakes in any 24-hour period.
+From August 23 to September 1, 257 volcanic earthquakes were recorded.
 Epicenters of the recorded quakes were clustered at the north-west slope which may indicate movement of an active local fault at the slope induced by pressure beneath the volcano.
 Surface observations did not show any significant change in the steam emission from the crater.
 PHIVOLCS maintained the alert status at Level 0.

 2015

 On November 23, Kanlaon had a small, steam-driven explosion.
 PHIVOLCS raised the alert level to 1 (mild restiveness).
-On December 12, 2015, Kanlaon had two low energy ash eruption.
-The volcano is still in the state of unrest.
+On December 12, Kanlaon had two low energy ash eruptions.
 The minor ash eruption of the volcano reached as high as 984 ft.
-On December 27, 2015, an ash eruption occurred at Kanlaon's active crater.
+On December 27, an ash eruption occurred at Kanlaon's active crater.
 The eruption plume reached as high as 3281 ft.
 Light ashfall were reported in some barangays near Kanlaon Volcano.

-On January 2, people in Hinigaran got sick.
-Many suffered from a respiratory illness with cough and flu-like symptoms.